About the course

 All Essex politics graduates have the distinction of a qualification from one of the world’s leading politics departments.

-Our MSc Conflict Resolution will prepare you for a career in areas such as non-governmental organisations, international and national government, or the private sector.
+This course will prepare you for a career in areas such as non-governmental organisations, international and national government, or the private sector.

 Recent graduates have gone on to work for the following high-profile organisations: